ModelEngineering/SBMLLint/docs/components.md

 - SimpleModel.
 A representation of the SBML model.

-- Moiety.
-A chemical group within a molecule.

 - SOM.
 A set of molecules.

 - MoietyComparator.
-Reports on the differences between two occurrences of moieties within a set of molecules.
+Reports on the differences between two occurrences of moieties within a collection of MoleculeStoichiometry.

 - Arc.
 Indicates a mass inequality relationship between two SOMs.